Prince Shembo: Personal life

 His father, Maurice Shembo, immigrated to the United States from the Democratic Republic of the Congo in 1986.
-His sister, Christelle Shembo, is a forward for the Wake Forest University women's basketball team.
+His sister, Christelle Shembo, was a forward for the Wake Forest University women's basketball team.

 Controversies

 High school suspension

 In 2009, his senior year of high school, Shembo was suspended for throwing a desk at a teacher who had taken away his cell phone.